maxio-com/stoplight-platform-api-docs/portal/content/development-tools/chargify-js/overview.md

 - Supports HTTP/2, HTTP/1.1, HTTP/1.0
 - Through the use of AWS Cloudfront, `https://js.chargify.com` is designed for maximum reliability and speed, but is not covered by our SLA, uptime, or performance guarantees.

-❗️ When you use Chargify.js, your workflow is classified as SAQ-A. For more information, please see our documentation on [PCI compliance](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404889785869).
+> ❗️ When you use Chargify.js, your workflow is classified as SAQ-A. For more information, please see this help article on [PCI compliance](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404889785869).

 ## Passing Pre-Filled Customer Information